 The castle was built on a rocky promontory 60 meters high with steep and inaccessible edges from the north and west.
 From the other two sides, which had a more accessible approach, it was secured by a wide ditch cut in the rock.
 Despite the proximity of the sea, which originally washed the base of the castle promontory on the west side, the ditch was never intended to be filled with water.
 Harlech was a concentric and symmetrical building, consisting of two lines of defensive walls on a quadrangle plan, built of gray-green sandstone.
 The softer yellow sandstone was used in finishing and decorative elements.

-The inner defensive wall was reinforced with four corner towers, crowned just like the gatehouse and walls with a battlement and not much higher than it.
+The inner defensive wall, about 3 meters thick, separated a courtyard 39 meters wide and 47 meters long in the western part and 53 meters in the eastern part.
+It was reinforced with four corner towers with a diameter of about 10 meters, crowned just like the gatehouse and walls with a battlement and not much higher than it.
 Towers had different names: in 1343, clockwise from the north-east, they were called: Le Prisontour, Turris Ultra Gardinium, Le Wedercoktour and Le Chapeltour, but in 1564 they were renamed to the tower of Debtors, Mortimer, Bronwen and Armourers.
-The outer defensive wall repeated the internal outline, but was much lower.
+The outer defensive wall repeated the internal outline, but was much lower and thiner.
 In its perimeter on the southern side there was a suspended semi-circular tower (also serving as a latrine) and on the opposite, northern side, a postern outer gate protected by two horseshoe towers, open from the inside.

 The main entrance to the castle was from the east.
 It required crossing a drawbridge over a dry moat carved in rock and two gates.
 The outer one consisted of only two small half-towers flanking the passage, while the inner gate was a set of two massive towers in the shape of an elongated horseshoe.
 They defended access to the passage between them, secured by a set of three portcullises and two or three double-leaf doors closed with internal bars, placed in holes in the wall thickness.
 In addition, the gate passage was flanked by arrowslits from the side rooms located in the gate towers.
 The back of the gatehouse was formed by two communication turrets, between which there were two floors with spacious chambers, illuminated from the courtyard through six large windows.
 On each floor, the space above the gate passage was divided into two rooms.
 Larger and grander were equipped with two large windows, closed with semicylindrical arch, placed in a niche with seats on the sides.
 In the upper part, the window openings were filled with tracery with trefoil finials.
 They were glazed, unlike the bottom of the windows, which were closed with timber shutters.
 The smaller chambers were illuminated by single windows of a similar form, and each room was warmed by a fireplace.
 Their smoke channels joined in bundles at the top, with outlets grouped in three places on the roof.
 Gate towers also had small rooms, probably bedrooms, between which chapels were located on the first and second floor.
 The latter were flanked by pairs of small rooms, probably serving as sacristies.
 In addition, latrines located in the thickness of the perimeter wall on the north and south sides of the gate building ensured a high level of housing conditions.